haesleinhuepf/BioImageAnalysisNotebooks/_sources/12_image_analysis_basics/readme.md

 ## Installation of required libraries

 We will be mostly using the [numpy library](https://numpy.org), [scipy](https://scipy.org/), [scikit-image](https://scikit-image.org) and [pooch](https://pypi.org/project/pooch/).
-For visualization, we will make use of [matplotlib](https://matplotlib.org/).
+For visualization, we will make use of [matplotlib](https://matplotlib.org/) and [stackview](https://github.com/haesleinhuepf/stackview).
 You can install them using preferably using conda:

 ```
-conda install numpy scipy scikit-image matplotlib pooch
+conda install numpy scipy scikit-image matplotlib pooch stackview
 ```

 Alternatively, installation via pip also works:

 ```
-pip install numpy scipy scikit-image matplotlib pooch
+pip install numpy scipy scikit-image matplotlib pooch stackview
 ```

 ### See also